Video Game High School

 Video Game High School (often abbreviated VGHS) is an American action comedy web series from RocketJump Studios.
 It was written by Matthew Arnold, Will Campos and Brian Firenzi and directed by Matthew Arnold, Brandon Laatsch, and Freddie Wong.
 RocketJump Studios describes the series as "a show about best friends, first loves, and landing that perfect head shot".
 The team at RocketJump chose to make a web series because they "strongly believe the foundations for the future of digitally distributed content will be laid by web series".

 Since its release in 2012, the series has been viewed more than 150 million times on various online platforms, garnering a cult following.
 The internet personality Jschlatt hosted two watch parties of the series on his Twitch channel, further boosting the show's popularity.

 Premise

-The series is set in the near future where video games elevate their best players to stardom by their position as the world's most popular competitive sport.
-Video Game High School (VGHS) is an elite and prestigious facility that teaches a curriculum of video games of all genres.
+The series is set in the near future, when competitive gaming has become a popular sport and gamers can become famous.
+Video Game High School (VGHS) is a school with a curriculum that covers video games across multiple genres.

 The show's protagonist, BrianD, gains entry to the school after unwittingly defeating "The Law", an international first-person shooter star, on live television.
 The show follows BrianD and the friends and enemies he makes at the school, playing on standard tropes of school dramas with a video game background.

 The show uses live-action scenes with the characters to show action within the games.
 The games depicted are inventions of the show, with the most prominent being a first-person shooter named Field of Fire.